IvanLazic2/MusicVisualizerVideoMaker/README.md

 # Music visualizer video maker
-Make a video for a song or a track with custom visualizers based on loudness and frequency
+Make a video for a track with custom visualizers based on loudness and frequency

 ## Example video
 https://youtu.be/I2Sk8WoMwIU